theDragonAPP/Wisdom-du-jour-data/support.md

 ---

-This app does not collect personal data, and it’s designed to work fully offline.
+This app does not collect personal data, and it’s designed to work mostly offline.